2. Advanced Beginner

 Performance and Stagecraft (all levels) Who is your performing self?
 Can you find a way to take charge of the stage and be in the moment?
 Is it something you can practice?
 Come sing or play a song and we'll work together to help you become more comfortable and more effective in your performance.

-Daniel Ward was born in the atomic city of Los Alamos, NM, where his father was a scientist and classical music conductor.
-Growing up in New Mexico meant being exposed to a wide variety of musical styles, including Mexican mariachi, Spanish flamenco, world music, and jazz.
+Daniel Ward grew up in New Mexico, exposed to a wide variety of musical styles, including Mexican mariachi, Spanish flamenco, world music, and jazz.
 By the time he completed a degree in classical guitar and composition, Daniel was also playing electric jazz, flamenco guitar with dancers, percussion, trumpet, lute, and world beat music.
-As a guitarist, he toured with Dance España, Maria Benitez, Yjastros, and went around the world with Ottmar Liebert and Luna Negra.
-He has toured with numerous other groups, playing everything from soft jazz to hard rock.
-In 2009 he moved to Hollywood, where his partner, Heidi Swedberg, introduced him to the ukulele.
-He fell in love with the instrument, and all of the music inside him found a new home on the four strings.
-He has become a premier ukulele performer and clinician known for his command of Latin and world styles, and is a featured performer and workshop instructor at festivals across the U.S. and abroad.
-Daniel contributes lessons to both Ukulele magazine and Acoustic Guitar magazine.
+As a guitarist, he toured with Dance España, Maria Benitez, Yjastros, and Ottmar Liebert and Luna Negra In 2009 he moved to Hollywood, and fell in love with the ukulele.
+He has become a premier ukulele performer known for his command of Latin and world styles, and performs and teaches at festivals across the U.S. and abroad.
+Daniel contributes lessons to both Ukulele and Acoustic Guitar.

 Breaking Bad…Habits (level 1–2) Discover how easy it is to play the uke when you properly align your body and hands.
 Learn simple warm-ups and drills, fingerpicking, and strumming, and how it all fits together—while playing a bunch of songs.